zhaoyzhcyx/EternalGroup/README.md

 * Favicon
 * Navigation menu
 * NodeJS Course introduction and hightlights
-## News
+## IT Events
 News of other ComIT courses
-## IT Events
+## Add IT Event
 IT events information in 2019 at Regina
 ## Register
 New user registration